laterlink/laterlink.github.io/README.md

  ## Setup on the Google end

-1. Start a new Google form and create 3 "short answer" questions.
+Start a new Google form and create 3 "short answer" questions.
 Call them "link," "keyword," and "notes" as shown here.

 ![form configuration](https://github.com/laterlink/laterlink.github.io/blob/main/Images/form01.png)

-1. Next pull down the 3 verical dots and select "Get pre-filled link."
+Next pull down the 3 verical dots and select "Get pre-filled link."

+![prefilled](https://github.com/laterlink/laterlink.github.io/blob/main/Images/prefilled.png)

 Fill in answers to your 3 questions with the words `link`, `keyword`, and `notes` as shown here.
 You must fill in the 3 answers with these words exactly.

-![prefilled](https://github.com/laterlink/laterlink.github.io/blob/main/Images/prefilled.png)

-1. Next, get the link by clicking the "Get link" button.
+Next, get the link by clicking the "Get link" button.

 ![prefill 3 answers](https://github.com/laterlink/laterlink.github.io/blob/main/Images/prefilled3.png)

-1. Go to (https://laterlink.github.io)[https://laterlink.github.io] and click the 'Config' dropdown in the menubar.
+Go to (https://laterlink.github.io)[https://laterlink.github.io] and click the 'Config' dropdown in the menubar.
+Select `Set link to Google form` and paste the "Get link" link into the window.
+This link is stored only in the local storage associated with your web browser.